Spyder337/librarian-fork/README.md

 ## License

 This barcode scanner is open-source and licensed under the MIT License.
 See the LICENSE file for more details.

+## Acknowlegdements

+The development of this application benefited from the assistance of language models, including GPT-3.5 and GPT-4, provided by OpenAI.
+The author acknowledges the valuable contributions made by these language models in generating design ideas and providing insights during the development process.